axeII/axell.dev/content/posts/netlifx-on-macos/index.md

 _But why I have to sign the app?_ Well if you don't sign Netflix app build via _nativefier_ you will not be able to play any stream.
 Yeah it kind of sucks but I get why Netflix does this.
 Anyway app is already there you can try to open it and see it for you self that when you click on any show or movie you will get error.

-🎉 you finnaly have netflix app on mac.
+🎉 you finally have netflix app on mac.
 Now which show to watch first?

 <!-- ![Final app]("images/featured.webp") -->